dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

     // }
 }
 ```
-Thisis another user-define routine.
-It is not used in this sketch, but it is called whenever the EEPROM is changed by a GUI-Tool.
-It is useful when you want the node to respond immediately to such a change, rather than doing a node reset.
-THe commented code shows a theoretical example where a servo position chan be updated in real time, by updating its position from a node variable (channel.posn) immediately on its change.
+This is another user-define routine.
+It is not actually used in this sketch, but it is called whenever the EEPROM is changed by a GUI-Tool.
+It is useful when you want the node to respond immediately to such a change, rather than waiting for it to take effect at the end of an editting seesion on the GUI-Tool.
+The commented code shows a theoretical example where a servo position can be updated in real time, by updating its position from a node variable (channel.posn) immediately on each change.
 ```C++
 /**
 * Setup does initial configuration